What is Expanded Beam Connector?

 The evolution of FALCON Expanded Beam connector

-Learn more about the history behind the development of the FALCON Expanded beam connector, and the benefits of this high-speed quality connector.
-The Falcon Expanded Beam connectors has the best optical performance on the market with transfers speeds all the way up to 40 Gbit/s, compared to other brands with average 10 Gbit/s.
+Learn more about the history behind the development of the FALCON Expanded beam connector and the benefits of this high-speed, quality connector.
+The Falcon Expanded Beam connectors offer the best optical performance on the market, with transfer speeds reaching up to 40 Gbit/s, compared to other brands with an average of 10 Gbit/s.

-The FALCON connector has the best optical performance on the market with transfers speeds all the way up to 40 Gbit/s, this can be achieved with Micropol lens technology and state of the art production and alignment process.
+The FALCON connector has the best optical performance on the market with transfer speeds all the way up to 40 Gbit/s.